andrew/ultimate-awesome/README.md

 - [awesome-surreal](https://github.com/surrealdb/awesome-surreal) - A curated list of SurrealDB resources, tools, utilities, and applications.
 - [awesome-ai-infrastructures](https://github.com/1duo/awesome-ai-infrastructures) - Infrastructures™ for Machine Learning Training/Inference in Production.
 - [LLM-Planning-Papers](https://github.com/AGI-Edgerunners/LLM-Planning-Papers) - Must-read Papers on Large Language Model (LLM) Planning.
+- [Awesome-Few-Shot-Image-Generation](https://github.com/bcmi/Awesome-Few-Shot-Image-Generation) - A curated list of papers, code and resources pertaining to few-shot image generation.
 - [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using the H2O Machine Learning platform.
-- [awesome-open-source-systems](https://github.com/ishanvyas22/awesome-open-source-systems) - :sunglasses: A curated list of awesome Free Open Source Softwares(FOSS).
 - [nlp_thai_resources](https://github.com/kobkrit/nlp_thai_resources) - More than 50+ collections of Thai Natural Language Processing libraries.
 Update daily.
-- [Awesome-Few-Shot-Image-Generation](https://github.com/bcmi/Awesome-Few-Shot-Image-Generation) - A curated list of papers, code and resources pertaining to few-shot image generation.
 - [awesome-rxjs](https://github.com/ichpuchtli/awesome-rxjs) - A collection of awesome RxJS resources.
 - [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.